bharathjanapareddi/Understanding-and-Predicting-Employee-Turnover/README.md

 **Solution 2:**

 Develop learning programs for managers.
 Then use analytics to gauge their performance and measure progress.

 Some advice:

-Be a good coach
+*Be a good coach.
-Empower the team and do not micromanage
+*Empower the team and do not micromanage.
-Express interest for team member success
+*Express interest for team member success.
-Have clear vision / strategy for team
+*Have clear vision / strategy for team.
-Help team with career development
+*Help team with career development.